japila-books/spark-sql-internals/mkdocs/spark-sql-Analyzer-FindDataSourceTable.md

-== [[FindDataSourceTable]] FindDataSourceTable Logical Evaluation Rule -- Resolving UnresolvedCatalogRelations
+# FindDataSourceTable Logical Evaluation Rule -- Resolving UnresolvedCatalogRelations

 `FindDataSourceTable` is a link:spark-sql-catalyst-Rule.adoc[Catalyst rule] for <<apply, resolving UnresolvedCatalogRelations>> (of Spark and Hive tables) in a logical query plan.